-The members of our compensation committee are Mr. Garner, Dr. Brady and Ms. Rhoads.
+The members of our compensation committee are Mr. Garner, Dr. Brady and Dr. Hill.
 Mr. Garner serves as the chairman of the committee.
-Our Board has determined that each of Mr. Garner, Dr. Brady and Ms. Rhoads is independent under the applicable rules and regulations of the Nasdaq Capital Market, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The compensation committee met three times during 2018.
+Our Board has determined that each of Mr. Garner, Dr. Brady and Dr. Hill is independent under the applicable rules and regulations of the Nasdaq Capital Market, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The compensation committee met two times during 2021.
 The compensation committee is governed by a written charter, which the compensation committee reviews and evaluates at least annually.
-The charter is available to stockholders on our website at www.evokepharma.com.